Panel approves ban on sale of flavored e-cigs in New York

 NEW YORK (AP) — New York became the first state to ban the sale of flavored e-cigarettes Tuesday, a move that comes as federal health officials investigate a mysterious surge of severe breathing illnesses linked to vaping.

-The vote by the state Public Health and Health Planning Council means the ban, which covers all flavored cigarettes and other vaping products except for menthol and tobacco flavors, goes into effect immediately.
+The vote by the state Public Health and Health Planning Council means the prohibition, which covers flavored e-cigarettes and other vaping products except for menthol and tobacco flavors, goes into effect immediately.
 Retailers will have two weeks to remove merchandise from store shelves.

 Gov. Andrew Cuomo, a Democrat, had proposed the emergency ban Sunday , citing surging use among young people.